 Hike alongside the river Mo, through tiered rice paddies to a Chorten built by the Queen Mother.
 Visit Punakha's dzong, one of the grandest in the country, and enjoy an afternoon trek to an ancient monastery near Amankora Punakha.

 Wind through the Wang and Paro river valleys to Amankora Paro, surrounded by pines.
-Explore nearby ruins as well as some of the valley’s oldest and holiest religious monuments, followed by an evening lecture with a Gross National Happiness expert.
+Explore nearby ruins as well as some of the valley’s oldest and holiest religious monuments, followed by an evening lecture with a Gross National Happiness expert, an astrology reading or prayer flag printing.

 Discover artefacts dating back to 4000 BC at the National Museum.
 An early morning hike ascends a cliff-face to one of Bhutan’s most revered sites – Tiger’s Nest.
 Depart from Paro airport the next morning.